trento-project/wanda/guides/specification.md

     - name: expected_some_fact
   ...
   ```
-- Avoid adding prefixes as `facts` or `values` to the entries of these sections, as they already use this as a namespace.
+- Avoid adding prefixes such as `facts` or `values` to the entries of these sections, as they already use this as a namespace.
 For example, the next example should be avoided, as the `facts` prefix would be redundant in the expectation expression:
   ```
   facts: